jmartisk/mock-artifacts/graphql/graphql-quarkus/README.md

 `mvn quarkus:dev`

 ## Query
-[NOT WORKING YET - will probably be integrated into quarkus]  Use GraphiQL interface at `http://localhost:8080/graphiql/` Or use curl:
+Use GraphiQL interface at `http://localhost:8080/graphql-ui` Or use curl:
 - To get the schema, `curl localhost:8080/graphql/schema.graphql`
 - To run a query, `curl -H"Content-Type: application/json" -X POST localhost:8080/graphql/ -d @queries/query-all-persons.txt`